keithasaurus/koda-validate/README.md

             return Err("expected a float")
 ```

-This is all well and good, but we'll probably want to be able to check against values
+This is all well and good, but we'll probably want to be able to check against values of the floats, such as setting
-of the floats.
+min or max thresholds.
 For this we use `Predicate`s.
 This is what the `FloatValidator` in Koda Validate looks like:

 ```python